lukaskai/coding-challenge/README.md

 * Write your Code on a separate branch
 * Commit your Changes
 * Issue a Pull Request
-* Invite us as a Collaborator to Your Repository
+* Invite us (Github: "lukaskai") as a Collaborator to Your Repository

 #### 3. Show us your skills